 • A CV listing any publications

-• A copy of your MA certificate and transcripts; if these are not yet available, please attach a letter from your MA supervisor
+• A copy of your MA certificate and transcripts or a letter from your MA supervisor

-• An electronic copy of your MA dissertation or of the most current draft
+• An electronic copy of your MA dissertation or the most current draft

 • The names and contact details of two academic references